I'm a devoted pet owner who shares her home with four happy animals.

 Another common concern is a "high" adoption fee.
 Some people believe that a small fee of $20 or $50 is more acceptable than one that's $200, for example.
-The higher the fee, the more likely readers are to believe that the person re-homing the pet is trying to make a profit—something that is often frowned upon, especially when it appears to be at the expense of the animal's true well-being.
+The higher the fee, the more likely people are to believe that the person rehoming the pet is trying to make a profit—something that is often frowned upon, especially when it appears to be at the expense of the animal's true well-being.

 Most people are decent people.
-The sad reality though, is that some people are not—and charging an adoption fee helps to protect animals who need re-homing.
+However, the sad reality is that some people are not—and charging an adoption fee helps to protect animals who need rehoming.

-Here's an example... it's no secret that labs experiment on animals.
-It's also no secret that dog fighting rings still exist today, and use animals as "bait" to train their fighting dogs.
-Giving away a free animal makes them easy targets for this type of situation, where the animal's life has no monetary value.
-If you charge an adoption fee, it's less likely that someone will be able to turn around and sell the dog to a lab or as bait.
+Here's an example: It's no secret that labs experiment on animals.
+It's also no secret that dogfighting rings still exist today and use animals as "bait" to train their fighting dogs.
+Giving animals away for free makes them easy targets for this type of situation, where the animal's life has no monetary value.
+If you charge an adoption fee, it's less likely that someone will turn around and use the dog in a lab or as bait.
 It's less likely that it will be profitable for them, so they just won't bother.

-Pet ownership is a privilege and requires a committed owner.
 "Free to a good home" ads encourage casual pet owners who don't take it seriously.
-Free pets can also end up abandoned, turned into animal shelters, neglected and ignored, re-sold to anyone who happens to walk by with a few bucks, or used for breeding if it hasn't already been spayed or neutered.
+Free pets can also end up abandoned, surrendered to animal shelters, neglected and ignored, re-sold to anyone who happens to walk by with a few bucks, or used for breeding if they haven't already been spayed or neutered.
 There are many people who don't value what they get for free.

-Sometimes you'll hear outcry that adoption fees discriminate against poor families who don't necessarily have the money to pay the adoption fee, but who will do whatever is necessary to make sure their new pet is happy and healthy - including bringing the pet in for medical care whenever it's needed.
-It's true, families from all economic backgrounds are completely devoted to their pets and will care for them properly and with love.
+Sometimes you'll hear outcry that adoption fees discriminate against poor families who don't have the money to pay the adoption fee, but who will do whatever is necessary to make sure their new pet is happy and healthy, including bringing the pet in for medical care whenever it's needed.
+It's true, a family from any economic background can be completely devoted to its pets and may care for them properly and with love.